 The Beach House

-The WCH Foundation Beach House, located within the picturesque Encounter Lakes in Victor Harbor, is an extraordinary holiday home where families can relax and create wonderful memories.
+The Women’s & Children’s Hospital Foundation ‘Laklinyeri’ Beach House, located within the picturesque Encounter Lakes in Victor Harbor, is an extraordinary holiday home where families can relax and create wonderful memories.

-The Beach House is South Australia’s first and only purpose-built holiday home for families with children with complex medical needs or in palliative care.
+Officially opened in July 2019, the Beach House is South Australia’s first purpose-built holiday home for families with children with complex medical needs or in palliative care.

 The great Australian family getaway is at the beach and thanks to the Beach House the opportunity to experience this quintessential holiday is now possible for these families.

-The Beach House is the perfect sanctuary for families to relax and spend treasured time together.
+The Beach House is the perfect sanctuary for families, who face significant challenges every day, to relax and spend treasured time together.